Shaquille O'Neal Unloads On 'Baby' Ben Simmons

 Since then there has been something of a standoff, with Simmons refusing to play, requesting a trade, and being fined millions of dollars for his refusal to play.
 On top of that, a new report by ESPN claims Simmons is “upset” with his teammate Joel Embiid over “critical postgame comments” he made after the same game.

 These comments didn’t directly call out Simmons, but did reference an error he made.
-According to ESPN, Simmons is frustrated that his coach Rivers didn’t come to see him while he was training in Los Angeles last summer during his holdout from the team.
+According to ESPN, Simmons is frustrated that his coach Rivers didn’t come to see him while he was training in Los Angeles last summer (after the controversy causing comment was made).

 Also according to ESPN, Simmons doesn’t deny that he did not reply when Rivers contacted him several times over the summer to meet up.
 But ESPN claims Simmons still felt the coach and the organization should have done more, like come in person to one of his training sessions.

 Those excuses, it seems, sound pretty weak to American former professional basketball player, sports analyst and one of the greatest NBA centres of all time, Shaquille O’Neal.
-Shaq recently shared his thoughts on The Simmon Situation on his podcast.
+Shaq recently shared his thoughts on Simmons’ holdout from the team on his podcast.

 “Let me tell you why I’m pissed off,” Shaq said.
 “Magic paved the way for Mike.
 They wasn’t making no money.
 Mike paved the way for me to get all that bread I was getting.
 I payed the way for Garnett.
 Ben Simmons is messing the money up.”
 He added: “First of all they already think we’re spoiled, they already think we don’t deserve it, you making 40 million dollars and the only reason why you’re not playing is because your coach called you out.”

-Shaq then said he couldn’t reveal exactly what was said, because that wouldn’t be cool.
+Shaq then said he couldn’t reveal exactly what was said in the DMs.
 But he said the gist of it was that he told Simmons he was leaving his team mates hanging and that he needed to play.

 Shaq also said: “He went to LSU.
 I care about him.
 I want to see him succeed.
 I want to see all these young [guys] succeed.”